tweyter/AviationWeather/README.rst

 Example::

-/home/tweyter/.pyenv/versions/avwx_venv/bin/python converter metar
+/home/tweyter/.pyenv/versions/avwx_venv/bin/converter metar

 If you installed a separate version of pyenv, then use your $PYENV_ROOT::

-$PYENV_ROOT/versions/bin/<name of venv>/bin converter metar
+$PYENV_ROOT/versions/bin/<name of venv>/bin/converter metar

 To use the calculations program, the command is similar, The command is 'calculations' followed by the weather type request (metar,